-1. Identify Domain path and boot.preperties file
+1. Identify WebLogic Domain path and boot.properties file

 $ echo $EBS_DOMAIN_HOME